Altinity/altinityknowledgebase/content/en/altinity-kb-schema-design/two-columns-indexing.md

      How to create ORDER BY suitable for filtering over two different columns in two different queries
 ---

-{{% alert title="Info" color="info" %}}
-How to create ORDER BY suitable for filtering over two different columns in two different queries
-{{% /alert %}}

-## How to create ORDER BY suitable for filtering over two different columns in two different queries

 Suppose we have telecom CDR data in which A party calls B party.
 Each data row consists of A party details : event_timestamp, A msisdn , A imei, A Imsi , A start location, A end location , B msisdn, B imei, B imsi , B start location, B end location and some other meta data.

 Searches will be using one of A or B fields , for example A imsi within start and end time window.